 A landmark in Montana, the St. Ignatius Church dates to the 1890s and is now listed on the National Register of Historic Places.
 Inside the brick church are 58 paintings, which were created in the early 1900s by Brother Joseph Carignanao, the mission cook.
 Two of his unique artworks are dedicated to Native Americans.
 Sadly, the church was closed for renovations during our trip.
 Admission to the church is free; donations accepted.

 Miracle of America Museum

-Founded in 1981, the Miracle of America Museum is a collection of thousands of American artifacts housed in multiple buildings – and is on of the popular Montana road trip ideas.
+Founded in 1981, the Miracle of America Museum is a collection of thousands of American artifacts housed in multiple buildings – and is one of the popular Montana road trip ideas.
 The museum displays everything from classic cars to American kitsch.
-We were running short on time, so we didn’t make it inside the museum, but we heard from fellow travelers that it is an entertaining place where you can easily lose track of time!
+We were running short on time, so we didn’t make it inside the museum, but we heard from fellow travelers that it is an entertaining place where you can easily lose track of time.
 There is a $10 entrance fee to enter the museum.

 East Side of Flathead Lake

 Take Highway 93 north back to Polson and hop on Highway 35 to begin the drive along the eastern side of Flathead Lake.
 Stop for cherries and other fresh fruit at one of the orchard’s roadside stands and continue north to Bigfork.
 The lakeside community boasts a cute downtown where the streets are lined with restaurants, cafes and shops.

 For dinner, The Raven comes highly recommended for the phenomenal lake views.
 However, our preferred drinking and dining establishment is the Flathead Lake Brewing Company Pub House, which offers outdoor seating, lake views, tasty brews (try the Citrus Smash IPA) and a great pub fare menu.

 DAY 2 MAP